ch-var/ch-var/README.md

 More about me
 =============
-For more information about me, please find my CV [here](https://github.com/ch-var/ch-var/blob/main/CV%20-%20Charalambia%20Varnava.pdf).
+For more information about me, please read my CV [here](https://github.com/ch-var/ch-var/blob/main/CV%20-%20Charalambia%20Varnava.pdf).